25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Pass up packaged goods

 Ready-made packaged foods are tempting because of their convenience, but they can also hike up the cost of your grocery bill.
 “For example, you could make kale or beet chips, crackers, riced cauliflower, or even kombucha on your own—even if you aren’t someone who particularly likes cooking—at a fraction of the price of the trendy packaging,” says Romanski.
-At the very least, you can do simple tasks like peel and chop your own carrots instead of buying bags of minis.

 Eat before you shop